Filter and Sort

 Advisor(s): Hana Dobrovolny Physics & Astronomy

-Syncytia are the multinucleated cells that can occur due to virus infection of cells.
-Mathematical models in the form of ordinary differential equations can be used to simulate the growth of these infections.
-Several ODE models can explain syncytia growth.
-Before employing these models on actual data, it is essential to analyze their structural and practical identifiability.
-Structural identifiability is an inherent property of each model and its parameters, referring to our ability to determine parameter values for the model.
-Practical Identifiability analysis of a model is concerned with accurately determining parameter values given experimental error.
-Obtaining accurate parameter values allows us to make conclusions about our data within the context of our model that can provide insight into the nature of the spread of syncytia.
-These two techniques allow us to determine whether or not the parameters of a model are identifiable with the data we plan to collect.
-Consequentially, we can plan experiments adequately to truly parameterize the data in the contexts of our model and make accurate conclusions.
+Syncytia are multinucleated cells that can occur due to virus infection of cells.
+Mathematical models in the form of ordinary differential equations can be used to simulate the growth of syncytia.
+Several novel ODE models can explain syncytia growth.
+Before employing these models on actual data, it is essential to analyze their structural (theoretical) and practical identifiability using computer software.
+Structural identifiability is an inherent property of each model and its parameters, referring to our ability to determine parameter values for the model given particular experimental measurements.
+Practical Identifiability analysis of a model is concerned with determining our ability to accurately determine parameter values given experimental error.
+Combining these two techniques enables us to determine whether or not the parameters of our syncytia models can be accurately determined.
+Obtaining accurate parameter values allows us to make conclusions about our data that can provide insight into the nature of the spread of syncytia.
+From this, we can plan experiments to parameterize the syncytia growth in the contexts of our models.